zyeecon/zishenye.github.io/landing.md

 					<h3>Graduate Teaching Assistant</h3>
 				</header>
 University of Kentucky, Aug.
 2018 - Dec.
 2020 <br/>
 -Served as a primary instructor for Principle of Macroeconomics (ECO 202).
-Conducted training for an online class of 21 students in summer 2020.
+Conducted training for an online class of 21 students in summer 2020. <br/>
--Led weekly recitation sessions for ECO 602 Macroeconomic Theory (PhD class) to help first-year PhD students solving problems.
+-Led weekly recitation sessions for ECO 602 Macroeconomic Theory (PhD class) to help first-year PhD students solving problems <br/>
 -Aided professors in developing lesson plans, grading, and responding students’ emails for a variety of undergraduate courses including International Trade, Industrial Organization, and Business Statistics.